-At this time of year, late spring – early summer, a common concern is the popping up of seed heads in your lawn.
+During late spring – early summer, a common concern is seed heads popping up in your lawn

 They typically grow from the green stem of a lawn leaf and the colour of the seeds can range from purple to brown to white.